 8) Stop buying zip bags.
 We use these reusable silicone bags.
 I buy ground beef in bulk and then freeze them in these.
 I was so impressed with how well they worked.
 And then throw them right in the dishwasher.
 The smaller silicone bags are great for lunches and snacks.

 9) Meal prep.
 Take one day a week and meal prep for the entire week.
-Put everything in a bowl to dump in the crockpot on one day.
+Put everything in a bowl to dump in the crockpot one day.
 Slice up all the peppers and onions for sausage grinders.

 10) Shop your pantry.
 Before making your meal plan and grocery list, go through your cupboards and pantry to use up what’s in there first.

 12) Stock up.
-If you can’t stomach the thought of using anything but Hellmann’s Mayonaise (guilty), stock up when it goes on sale, I bought enough for a year during the summer.
+If you can’t stomach the thought of using anything but Hellmann’s Mayonaise (guilty), stock up when it goes on sale; I bought enough for a year during the summer.

 13) Use Coupons.
 Even better than stocking up is using those coupons on top of the sale.
-I am not a big fan of coupons but I will message my friend Kim (who writes for our local paper about couponing and saving money), and she might have a coupon (or six) to spare if I see a deal.
+I am not a big fan of coupons, but I will message my friend Kim (who writes for our local paper about couponing and saving money), and she might have a coupon (or six) to spare if I see a deal.

 Extreme Frugal Hacks

 14) Stop buying paper towels and toilet paper.
-Maybe the paper towels aren’t so severe (you can use inexpensive clothes for spills or Norwex products for cleaning) but reusable wipes for toilet paper could save you some money.
+Maybe the paper towels aren’t so severe (you can use inexpensive clothes for spills or Norwex products for cleaning), but reusable wipes for toilet paper could save you some money.
 Toilet paper is not cheap!

 Could you get buy with public wifi and an unlimited data plan?
 What if you shared with your neighbor and gave them a meal each month?
-Is sharing internet legal?
+Is sharing the internet legal?

 Financial Tricks Around The House

 18) Avoid “Dy Clean Only” clothes.
-Most of the time, you can find nice clothes that are machine washable.
+Most of the time, you can find nice machine-washable clothes.
 There is no need to spend money on dry cleaning unless you need to.

 19) Negotiate bills.
-Every year, I know people who call their cable/internet company and ask what type of promotions they are running.
-They also call around for insurance quotes to see if there are better deals.
+Every year, I know people who call their cable/internet company and ask what type of promotions they run.

 20) Multipurpose items.
 Vinegar.
-It can be used to clean your windows, as a floor cleaner in a refillable mop, in place of fabric softener, to clean your coffee maker AND will make a delicious salad dressing.
+It can be used to clean your windows, as a floor cleaner in a refillable mop, in place of fabric softener, to clean your coffee maker, AND will make a delicious salad dressing.

 21) Unplug items.
 Unplug the items that you are not using.
 They will suck up phantom power like little vampires.
 You can also buy an energy saver power strip and turn it off when they are not in use.